 - Drivers are booked through a rideshare app and utilize their personal vehicles to transport them to their destination.

-- Drivers typically don’t have their own commercial auto insurance or commercial driver’s licenses.
+- Drivers typically don’t have commercial auto insurance or commercial driver’s licenses.

-Ridesharing companies maintain that their drivers are contracted and are not their employees.
-The companies only function to match riders and drivers to share a trip.
+Ridesharing companies maintain that their drivers are contracted workers, not employees.
+The companies only match riders and drivers to share a trip.

 For a free legal consultation with a Uber and Lyft Rideshare Accident lawyer serving New Orleans, call 800-537-8185